What is a public service contractor?

 The contractor therefore does not benefit from the applicable provisions contract staff in the civil service (leave, training, termination pay, etc.).

-The successive and interrupted renewal of CDDs reflects an ongoing need for administration.
-In this case, the staff member shall not be a member of the contract staff even if the administration so designates.
+The successive and uninterrupted renewal of CSD translates a permanent need administration.
+In this case, the agent is not a vacationer even if the administration so designates.

 The absence of a written contract is not in itself sufficient to establish that a staff member is a member of the contract staff.

-It is the duration of employment and the nature of the duties which determine whether a staff member is a member of the contract staff or a member of the contract staff.
+It's the term of employment and the nature of the functions which determine whether a staff member is a member of the contract staff or a temporary staff member.

 The qualification of a contractor or contractor shall be carried out by the judge on a case-by-case basis.